In This Article

 - Can’t start a companion chain (no plus one for your plus one)

-There are some restrictions on who can be your companion (although it’s still incredibly flexible).
 You can change who your companion is up to three times throughout the year, so technically you could have a total of four different people join you as your companion.
-However, it does count as a change if you start out with person A, switch to person B and then switch back to person A, so keep that in mind when booking.
+However, it does count as a change if you start out with person A, switch to person B and then switch back to person A, so keep that in mind when planning out your Companion Pass strategy.

-To give you an idea of how valuable this perk really is, let’s apply some class points and miles math.
+To give you an idea of how valuable this perk really is, let’s apply some points and miles math.

-The Companion Pass becomes even more valuable when you take into account that it works on both cash fares and reward flights.
 Beyond the value of the points needed to earn it, the Companion Pass becomes as valuable as you make it.
-The more often you fly on Southwest with a companion, the more you’ll save.
+The more often you fly on Southwest with a companion, the greater the return value will be, as the Companion Pass comes with unlimited usage.

 The Basics of Earning the Southwest Companion Pass

-To get your hands on the Companion Pass, you need to earn 135,000 qualifying points or fly 100 one-way qualifying flights booked with Southwest Airlines within one calendar year.
-Earning the 135,000 points is going to be the most realistic option of earning the perk unless you travel frequently for work on Southwest.
-The easiest way to earn enough points to qualify for the pass is by applying for the Southwest credit cards.
+Rather, earning the 135,000 qualifying points instead is going to be the most realistic way of earning the perk, unless you travel frequently for work.
+The easiest way to earn enough points to qualify for the pass is by applying for Southwest credit cards.

-The reason you’ll often hear those in the points and miles community call the months between October and January “Companion Pass season” is because the welcome bonuses on the Southwest credit cards are higher, and the best time to earn all your points is the beginning of January.
+The reason you’ll often hear those in the points and miles community call the months between October and January “Companion Pass season” is because the welcome bonuses on the Southwest credit cards are higher, and the best time to earn all of your points is the beginning of January.

 The Strategy to Earning Companion Pass Successfully